Energy is essential. It is embodied in everything we use. To compare sources of energy effectively, we need to understand what it is and how it works.

 Non-Renewable Energy Sources – Energy from the ground that has limited supplies, either in the form of gas, liquid or solid, are called nonrenewable resources.
 They cannot be replenished, or made again, in a short period of time.
 Examples include: oil (petroleum), natural gas, coal and uranium (nuclear).
 Oil, natural gas and coal are called “fossil fuels” because they have been formed from the organic remains of prehistoric plants and animals.

 Renewable Energy Sources – Energy that comes from a source that’s constantly renewed, such as the sun and wind, can be replenished naturally in a short period of time.
 Because of this we do not have to worry about them running out.
 Examples include: solar, wind, biomass and hydropower.
-Currently, less than 2% of the world’s electricity comes from renewable resources.
+Currently, about 20% of the world’s electricity comes from renewable resources.
 There is a global debate as to whether geothermal energy is renewable or nonrenewable.

 Secondary Energy Sources – Energy that is converted from primary sources are secondary sources of energy.
 Secondary sources of energy are used to store, move, and deliver energy in an easily usable form.
 Examples include electricity and hydrogen.